Jacky Adams Counsellor and Cognitive Behavioural Therapist, MBACP

 Hello and welcome to my page on the counselling directory.
-I offer counselling and psychotherapy to people in Lewes, Hove and Brighton.
+I offer counselling and Cognitive Behavioural Therapy (CBT) to people in Lewes, Hove and Brighton.

 Whatever is bothering you, I am here to help.
 Together we will explore what is going on for you, what is causing you difficulties in your life.
 By creating a safe space together, I will enable you to talk about your deepest thoughts and feelings, helping you to connect once again with your true self.
 Who are you right now?
 What do you want from life?
 Is there a better way of being in the world?